waldyrious/downstyler/README.md

 and [BetterMotherfuckingWebsite](http://waldyrious.github.io/downstyle/demo-bettermfwebsite.xhtml).
 Particularly, note the differences in the `<table>`, `<blockquote>`, `<pre>` and `<form>` elements.
-These demonstrate Downstyle's goal of providing a stand-alone stylesheet for 99% of HTML content, while remaining quite close to near-unstlyled HTML.
+These demonstrate Downstyle's goal of providing a stand-alone stylesheet for 99% of HTML content, while remaining quite close to unstlyled HTML.

 <!-- TODO: insert side-by-side screenshots here. -->